mshumilova/R_script/README.md

 About folders

 "homework_ITMO"        - a folder contains some tasks I am solving during R class at ITMO University.
-"observational_study"  - a folder has information about tasks I am solving during analysis of observational studies at my current work.
+"observational_study"  - a folder has information about tasks I am solving during analysis of observational studies.